 Preparation is key to getting the best results.
 First, use a spiritual journal to record your findings.
 It’s a good practice to record as you go along.
 Your research will show you important connections to other things like reoccurring dreams or habitual thought patterns.

 Secondly, brush up on logical reasoning and the scientific process.
 This will ground you in the process of the practice.

 Next, familiarize yourself with the Enneagram Personality Profile.
 You’ll need to go beyond just knowing your personality type, tri-type, and instinctual stack.
-Learn about the different triads, dynamic variations, etc. It can yield important insights if you know enough to recognize them.
+Learn about the different triads, dynamic variations, etc. Moreover, this system can yield important insights if you know enough to recognize them.
 The more you know the better.

 If this is your first venture into symbolism, pick a one from outside your own religion.
 It’s best to avoid encountering any idea that will trigger your fight, flight or freeze reaction.
 This causes the mental condition of cognitive dissonance.
 If this happens your research session is over.
-For this reason, choose a neutral symbol.
+For this reason, choose a neutral symbol or topic.

 Exercise Connecting Symbols to Psychological Principles

 You can do this exercise by yourself.
 However, this exercise works best with a partner.
 Ideally, someone on the same quest.
 Also, someone you can talk with openly without filtering your answers.
 Again, be sure to jot down the main points of your discovery in your journal.
 Things may come up that don’t seem important until after you’ve had time to ponder your answers.

 - First, find several different sources from different backgrounds containing your symbol.
 Use these sources to develop a general historical meaning for the symbol.
 Bestiaries are rich sources for this type of data (see below for information about this source).

 - Next, use the Enneagram Personality Profile.
 Find your personality type and instinctual stack.
 Then, find the connections between historical meaning and your fears.